-The Workforce Services and Development component administers employment and training programs delivered through Alaska Job Center Network CareerOneStop job centers (AJCN) and subrecipients of state and federal funds.
+The Workforce Services and Development (WSD) component administers labor exchange, employment, and training programs delivered through the AlaskaJobs labor exchange system, Alaska Job Center Network CareerOneStop job centers (AJCN), and subrecipients of state and federal funds.
 Technical guidance, policy and procedure development, program monitoring, compliance oversite, and ensuring optimal statewide access to labor exchange, employment, and job training services are its key deliverables.
-The component is responsible for the operation of the AJCN system, state and federal reporting of participant demographics, program activities and associated performance, and maintaining the data systems used for reporting.
+The WSD component is responsible for the operation of the AJCN system, state and federal reporting of participant demographics, program activities and associated performance, and maintaining the data systems used for reporting.
 Additionally, the component may seek and apply for federal and state funding opportunities to better meet the needs of business and industry to create a skilled and trained workforce and provide economic self-sufficiency for Alaskans.